cameraui/docs/install/docker.md

 ## Data & backups

 All state lives in the `cameraui-data` volume: config, database, recordings, and TLS certificates.
-Back up that volume to keep a copy.
 See [Backup & restore](/admin/backup).

 To install plugins from a private registry or a mirror, mount your `.npmrc` to `/root/.npmrc`, see [Private registry or mirror](/plugins/#private-registry-or-mirror).

 ## Updating

-Pulling a new image does not update the server, only the image (OS, GPU libraries, and launcher): the launcher keeps the server version installed in the `cameraui-data` volume.
-Update the server from the [Updates page](/install/updating#the-updates-page), or run `cameraui update-server -H /data` in the container, then restart it.
-To update the image, pull and recreate the container:
+Pulling a new image updates only the image (OS, GPU libraries, launcher), not the server installed in the volume.
+Update the server from the [Updates page](/install/updating#the-updates-page), or run `cameraui update-server -H /data` in the container and restart it.
+The image:

 ```bash
 docker compose pull